TITLE 19 NATURAL RESOURCES AND WILDLIFE

 D. “Impound” shall mean to detain or subject to temporary control of the state other than detention for purposes of inspection a conveyance or equipment until the owner or person in control thereof shall meet all conditions for release of such conveyance or equipment.

-E. “Decontaminate” shall mean to clean, drain, dry or otherwise treat a conveyance in accordance with guidelines established by the director in order to remove or destroy an aquatic invasive species.
+E. “Decontaminate” shall mean to clean, drain, dry or otherwise treat a conveyance in accordance with guidelines established by the director, including minimum standards as described in the uniform minimum protocols and standards for watercraft inspection program for dreissenid mussels in the western United States (2012) or versions thereafter in order to remove or destroy an aquatic invasive species.

-F. “Proof of decontamination” shall mean verifiable documentary proof, official marking or tag affixed to the conveyance or equipment, or otherwise provided to the owner or person in control of a conveyance or equipment by a person legally authorized to effect decontamination that the conveyance or equipment is free from infestation, or otherwise demonstrate compliance with the decontamination requirement established by the director; such certification shall be valid only until the conveyance or equipment re-enters a water body.
+F. “Proof of decontamination” shall mean verifiable documentary proof, official marking or tag affixed to the conveyance or equipment, or otherwise provided to the owner or person in control of a conveyance or equipment trained personnel to effect decontamination of the conveyance or equipment, or otherwise demonstrate compliance with the decontamination requirement established by the director; such certification shall be valid only until the conveyance or equipment re-enters a water body.

-G. “Trained personnel” means individuals who have successfully completed the United States fish and wildlife service’s aquatic invasive species watercraft inspection and decontamination training, level I or level II, or an equivalent training recognized by the director.
+G. “Trained personnel” means individuals who have successfully completed the United States fish and wildlife service’s aquatic invasive species watercraft inspection and decontamination training, level I, level II or an equivalent training recognized by the director.

 A. Trained personnel may affix a warning tag to any conveyance or equipment known or believed to contain aquatic invasive species, based upon its point of origin or exposure to infested water, unless the person in control of such equipment or conveyance has proof of decontamination, or can otherwise demonstrate that the equipment or conveyance is not infested.